An all-time favorite, my kids can’t get enough of this one-dish wonder when they visit—a staple for a hearty breakfast

 Tips to Make the Best Foul Mudammas

-Using Quality Fava Beans: You can use canned fava beans for this dish, but be sure to drain and rinse them to remove some sodium, which can make the process easier.
+- Using Quality Fava Beans: You can use canned fava beans for this dish, but drain and rinse them to remove some sodium, making the process easier.
 There are plenty of excellent brands of fava beans available on the market.
-You can also find them on Amazon if they’re not in your local grocery store.
+You can also find them on Amazon if not in your local grocery store.

-Adjusting Spiciness: The salsa for foul mudammas consists of garlic and chilis smashed and whisked with fresh lemon juice and good olive oil lots of it .
+- Adjusting Spiciness: The salsa for foul mudammas consists of garlic and chilis smashed and whisked with fresh lemon juice and good olive oil.
 You have control over the spiciness level—add hot pepper to suit your taste preferences.

-Adding Freshness and Depth: For added freshness, serve the foul with an assortment of fresh herbs, such as parsley or cilantro.
+- Adding Freshness and Depth: For added freshness, serve the foul with various fresh herbs, such as parsley or cilantro.
 Additionally, you can enhance the dish’s complexity by incorporating toppings like diced tomatoes, sliced onions, or pickled vegetables, providing depth of flavor and visual appeal.

 Preparation